luc-github/ESP3D-TFT/docs/WebDavService.md

 - 404 if the resource does not exist
 - 500 if any error during the file streaming
 - 503 if any error accessing the local file system (e.g. access denied)

+## OPTIONS method
+The OPTIONS method is used to retrieve the communication options for WebDav.
+The necessary headers are:
+- DAV
+- Allow
+No content
+The response code is always 200.